Grand Valley State Lakers football, 1970–1979

 The Grand Valley State Lakers football program, 1970–1979 represented Grand Valley State College (renamed Grand Valley State University in 1988) during the 1970s in NAIA and NCAA Division II college football as a member of the Great Lakes Intercollegiate Athletic Conference (GLIAC).
 The team was led by head coaches Rip Collins (1970–1972) and Jim Harkema (1973–1982).

 The team played its home games at Lubbers Stadium, named after former university president Arend Lubbers, located on GVSU's main campus in Allendale, Michigan.

 1970

-In 1970, Grand Valley State launched its football program with six non-varisty games.
+In 1970, Grand Valley State launched its football program with six non-varsity games.

 Rip Collins was hired in March 1970 as the school's first head football coach and an assistant professor of physical education.
 Collins had been on the faculty of Ottawa Hill High School since 1950.